-4.3.1 Intra-Party Dispute Resolution Capacitation
+4.3.1 Intra/Inter-Party Dispute Resolution Capacitation

-In terms of Section 252(i) of the Constitution of Zimbabwe and the NPRC Regulations, SI90 of 2018, dispute resolution forms a critical component of the Commission's mediation and conciliation mandate.
-Targeted capacity building trainings will be conducted for political parties, with the intention to manage intra-party conflicts before they escalate.
+In terms of Section 252(i) of the Constitution of Zimbabwe and Sections 53-64 of the NPRC Regulations, SI90 of 2018, dispute resolution forms a critical component of the Commission's mediation and conciliation mandate.
+Targeted capacity building trainings will be conducted for political parties, with the intention to manage intra and inter-party conflicts before they escalate.
 These are expected to target those at leadership levels within political party structures to ensure that capacities for conflict sensitive political activism are strengthened and that effective mechanisms for internal dispute resolution are ingrained.